Philadelphia police probe alleged plot to attack vote counting venue | Law-Order

 Philadelphia police probe alleged plot to attack vote counting venue

-Trump activists waved flags and carried signs saying: "Vote stops on Election Day" and "Sorry, polls are closed" as Biden supporters danced to music behind a barricade across the street earlier in the day.
-A state appellate court ruled on Thursday that more Republican observers could enter the building in Philadelphia where poll workers were counting ballots.

-The U.S. Postal Service (USPS) said about 1,700 ballots had been identified in Pennsylvania at processing facilities during two sweeps late on Thursday and were in the process of being delivered to election officials.
+The U.S. Postal Service said about 1,700 ballots had been identified in Pennsylvania at processing facilities during two sweeps late on Thursday and were being delivered to election officials.
 Trump has said repeatedly without evidence that mail-in votes are prone to fraud, although election experts say that is rare in U.S. elections.

+A federal judge in Philadelphia denied an emergency request from Trump's campaign to stop ballot counting in Philadelphia so long as Republican observers were not present.
+The campaign had sued Philadelphia County's Board of Elections on Thursday to seek an emergency injunction.

 - READ MORE ON: